 In this Item, One Wealth Management Investment and Advisory Services, LLC is required to identify and discuss material changes since filing its last annual amendment.
-Since filing its last annual amendment on March 14, 2023, the following material changes have occurred:
+Since filing its last annual amendment on March 22, 2024, no material changes have occurred.